-Vilas County is home to a wonderful recreational jewel: The Heart of Vilas County Paved Bike Trail System, which travels through some of the most beautiful spots in the Northwoods.
+Vilas County is home to a wonderful recreational jewel: The Heart of Vilas County Paved Bike Trail System, which travels through some of the most beautiful spots in the Northwoods of Wisconsin.

 The Heart of Vilas County Trail runs for 52 scenic miles through St. Germain, Sayner-Star Lake, Boulder Junction and Manitowish Waters before ending in Mercer in neighboring Iron County.
 The paved asphalt trail passes through these friendly communities and across the varied landscape—forests, wetlands, lakes and more—that makes up the expansive Northern Highland-American Legion State Forest.

 The trail has been named a National Recreation Trail by the Department of the Interior, a designation given to trails of special local or regional significance.

 There is no fee or trail pass required, and there are 20 parking areas along the trail, as well as repair stations, restrooms, rest areas, swimming beaches and more.
 Find more trail information here.